liaiwen8/AcademicMomentum/README.md

 Press ENTER DATA button once student information is finalized, then **close the window**.
 A percentage window will appear.
 Follow onscreen instructions and contact me below if help is needed.

 # NOTE
 Due to differing environmental variables or other factors, accuracy of the model displayed may change between executions of the program.
 This is not a bug, it is due to how your system commences running of the program or the calculation models performed by the accuracy function.
-If this occurs, please exit the application and run the program again until correct accuracy is achieved.
+If this occurs, please exit the application and run the program again and correct accuracy should be achieved.

 # Questions/Other Comments
 Please send me an email at **eavnil8@gmail.com** or **bigli8123@gmail.com**